 Interested in joining our sampling program?
 Click here to join our HCP Network where you will receive free samples of pediatric acetaminophen as well as exclusive opportunities and product coupons.
 To learn more about Genexa, visit our website and check out this video.

 We’re Genexa and we’re the first clean medicine company.
-Founded by two dads on a mission to revolutionize the medicine aisle, Genexa makes medicine with the same active ingredients people need, but without the artificial ones they don’t.
-We believe people deserve better.
+Founded by two dads on a mission to revolutionize the medicine aisle, Genexa makes medicine with the same active ingredients people need, but without the artificial inactive ones they don’t.
+We believe people deserve a clean choice.